-We currently obtain our Technosphere precursor raw material primarily from Degussa AG.
+We have obtained our Technosphere precursor raw material primarily from Evonik Industries.
 We use our Danbury, Connecticut facility to formulate Technosphere Insulin, fill plastic cartridges with Technosphere Insulin and blister package the cartridges for our clinical trials.
-We presently intend to increase our formulation, fill and finishing capabilities at Danbury in order to accommodate our activities through initial commercialization.
+We are presently increasing our formulation, fill and finishing capabilities at Danbury in order to accommodate our activities through initial commercialization.
 This expansion will involve a number of third-party suppliers of equipment and materials as well as engineering and construction services.
 Our suppliers may not deliver all of the required equipment, materials and services in a timely manner or at reasonable prices.
 If we encounter difficulties in our relationships with these suppliers, or if a supplier becomes unable to provide us with goods or services at the agreed-upon terms or schedule, our facilities expansion could be delayed or its costs increased.